 You’ll also want to include relevant logistical details such as your bill rate (or a bill rate range), where you are based geographically or if you are able to work remotely, a general idea of your availability, and up-to-date contact information.
 These details will help ensure you are matched with projects that fit your skill level and individual needs.

-3. Professional Photo
+3. Upload a Professional Photo

 It may seem like a small detail, but a professional photo on your online job-seeking profile is a critical component.
 A photo is a visual way to present yourself to future clients.
 It lends credibility to your profile and personalizes all of your selling points and work details.